anemoon-ik/microservices/README.md

 Services:
 1. Create a new loan every minute.
-1. Reads all debts from the database and calculates the debt with the interest rate, saves it in the amount and changes the status to "calculated".
+1. Reads all debts from the database and calculates the debt with the interest rate, saves it in the total and changes the status to "calculated".
-1. Update all transactions with the status "calculated" and change the status to "paid".
+1. Update all loans with the status "calculated" and change the status to "paid".
 Instructions:

 Inserting goes like this: